Free Canada-wide shipping on orders $69+.

 How to Choose Good Silvervine

-Quality depends more on plant part and processing than on how strong it smells to humans.
+Quality depends more on plant part and processing than on how strong it smells to humans — which is a common misconception worth clearing up.

 How to Store Silvervine Properly

-Silvervine’s active compounds are sensitive to air, light, heat, and moisture.
+Silvervine's active iridoids are sensitive to air, light, heat, and moisture — the same environmental factors that degrade catnip, but with a longer starting runway.

 To preserve effectiveness: